Project Denver: Chips

 A dual-core Denver CPU was paired with a Kepler-based GPU solution to form the Tegra K1; the dual-core 2.3 GHz Denver-based K1 was first used in the HTC Nexus 9 tablet, released November 3, 2014.
 Note, however, that the quad-core Tegra K1, while using the same name, isn't based on Denver.

-The Nvidia Tegra X2 has two Denver2 (ARMv8 64bit) cores inside and another four A57 (ARMv8 64bit) cores using a coherent HMP (Heterogeneous Multi-Processor Architecture) approach.
-This pairs the units with a Parker-GPU.
+The Nvidia Tegra X2 has two Denver2 cores paired with four Cortex-A57 cores using a coherent HMP (Heterogeneous Multi-Processor Architecture) approach.
+They are paired with a Pascal GPU.